snakesonabrain/groundhog/docs/tutorials/pcpt_processing.rst

         :width: 450.0
         :align: center

-        Figure 10: Visualisation of soil mechanics parameters from correlations with PCPT data
+        Figure 10:  Visualisation of output of correlations

 These properties can also be plotted in a plot with a mini-log on the left.
 The layering ``SoilProfile`` needs to contain a column ``Soil type`` to achieve this.

 .. code:: ipython3